-If you decide you want to join the Armed Forces, there are lots of routes you can take that require a variety of skills.
-Firstly, though, you need to choose whether you'd prefer to join the Army, Royal Air Force or Royal Navy.
+Firstly, you'll need to decide whether you'd prefer to join the Army, Royal Air Force or Royal Navy.

-Within each of the armed forces there are many roles available, from frontline combat, engineering and medical to intelligence, logistics and education.
-Once you've started your career and passed all your training, there are plenty of opportunities to progress through the armed forces ranking structures.
+Within each of the armed forces there are many roles available - from frontline combat, engineering and medical specialists to those working in intelligence, logistics and education.
+Once you've started your career and passed all your training, you'll find opportunities to progress through the armed forces ranking structures.

 - Armed forces logistics/support officer